 Before his service as a civil trial judge, Justice Brown was a partner at Sewell & Riggs.
 After he left the district court, he joined the law firm of Orgain, Bell & Tucker, where he acted as the managing partner of the firm's Houston office before becoming a partner at Wright, Brown & Close.
 Justice Brown practiced with Wright Brown & Close for over seven years.
 At that firm, he handled both trials and appeals and was frequently retained to act as an arbitrator and mediator.

 He is board certified in Personal Injury Law by the Texas Board of Legal Specialization.
-He is a member of the American Law Institute, the Texas Supreme Court Advisory Committee, and the Texas State Bar College, the Texas Center for Legal Ethics and Garland Walker American Inn of Court.
+He is a member of the American Law Institute, the Texas Supreme Court Advisory Committee, the Texas State Bar College, the Texas Center for Legal Ethics and Garland Walker American Inn of Court.
 Justice Brown is also a life member of the Texas Bar Foundation and the Houston Bar Foundation.